Cochineal Red A

 EU Commission Regulation (EU) No 231/2012

 Ponceau 4R is added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
-For GSFA MPLs of Ponceau 4R (INS 124), click here.
+For a full list of GSFA food categories and max levels for Ponceau 4R (INS No. 124), click here.

 At the twenty-seventh JECFA meeting, the Committee reviewed new data on metabolism, a long-term study in rats that had been exposed in utero and through lactation, a multigeneration feeding study and a teratogenicity study.
 The Committee noted that the long-term study in rats showed no adverse effects in the kidneys and had a NOEL of 500 mg/kg bw per day based on reduced body weight gain at higher doses.
 The results of this study in rats and a reconsideration of the severity of the renal effects observed in the long-term study in mice led the Committee to establish an ADI of 0–4 mg/kg bw.
 The ADI was derived by applying a 100-fold safety factor to the higher NOEL from the mouse dietary study, which was equivalent to 375 mg/kg bw per day.
 In 2012, the Committee reviewed new data that had become available since its previous review and found no reason to revise the previously established ADI.

 EFSA Panel on Food Additives and Nutrient Sources added to Food; Scientific Opinion on the re-evaluation of Ponceau 4R (E 124) as a food additive on request from the European Commission.
 EFSA Journal 2009; 7(11):1328.
 [39 pp.].
 Available online